-Taiwan joined the World Trade Organization (WTO) and has agreed to comply with the terms of the Agreement on Trade Related Aspects of Intellectual Property Rights.
-This means that an applicant can file an application in Taiwan within 12 months (6 months for design patents) of earliest date on which any corresponding application has been filed in Taiwan or another WTO member country.
+Taiwan joined the World Trade Organization (WTO) and has agreed to comply with the terms of the Agreement on Trade-Related Aspects of Intellectual Property Rights.
+This means that an applicant can file an application in Taiwan within 12 months (6 months for design patents) of the earliest date on which any corresponding application has been filed in Taiwan or another WTO member country.

 Additionally, while an application in Taiwan cannot be the base application to claim a right of priority for a PCT application, a PCT application can be the basis for a right of priority in Taiwan so long as it is in accordance with Taiwan’s criteria.

 Hong Kong is not a PCT member country.
 As such, a PCT National Phase application cannot be filed directly into Hong Kong as a National Phase filing.

 Wang IP Law Group, P.C. is a Los Angeles based full service legal firm that specializes in intellectual property law (patent, trademark, copyright, and licensing agreement), business and commercial litigation, and a wide range of other legal matters including immigration, real estate, and landlord/tenant cases.
 Our multilingual attorneys represent clients from all over California and internationally from China, Taiwan, Hong Kong, Japan, and Israel.

 If you have questions or would like a consultation in regards to the content of this publication, please contact us by calling (888) 827-8880 or email us at [email protected] For more information about the firm and the services please visit www.TheWangIPLaw.com.